Importing a new or used vehicle

 Non-EU citizens can import a vehicle duty-free on providing proof of ownership of over 1 year.

-Once you have imported your vehicle to Italy, within one year the vehicle must be registered and issued with Italian licence plates.
+Once you have imported your vehicle to Italy, your vehicle must be registered and issued with Italian licence plates within 1 year of taking up residence in Italy.
+For more information on residence registration, please see: Residence Registration or contact the [email protected].

 Please note that these procedures and formalities can be very long, complex and costly, in particular for Non-EU citizens.